your-tools/skyspell/README.md

   the above backends (like `aspell-en` or `hunspell-fr`).
 * `cargo`

-Then get the sources and build the binary:
+Then run:

 ```
-$ cd skyspell
-$ cargo install --locked --path crates/cli/
+$ cargo install skyspell
 ```

 and make sure `skyspell` is in your `PATH`.